Kedar-Materials-by-Design-Lab/Harnessing-GPT-3.5-for-Text-Parsing-in-Solid-State-Synthesis-case-study-of-ternary-chalchogenides/README.md

 2. silver_standard - GPT extracted CuInTe/Se
 3. exchsp - GPT-extract ternary chalcogenides

-To run the same prompts, use
+To run the same prompts, use LLM_data_extraction_template with utils, and put your PDFs in a directory.